-Mobile security risks vary according to device type, industry, and use case.
-Single-purpose enterprise devices like kiosks, mobile point-of-sae (mPoS), and employee tablets face a unique set of threats compared to BYOD smartphones.
+Mobile security risks vary according to the managed device type, the industry, and the use case.
+Single-purpose enterprise devices endpoints like kiosks, mobile point-of-sale (mPoS), employee tablets, even IoT (Internet of Things) devices face a unique set of data security and other threats compared to BYOD (Bring Your Own Device), mobile phones, and personal devices.
 But, all smart, connected devices are vulnerable to external and internal threat actors.

-An MDM’s security is defined by how well it deploys and manages devices for different use cases.
-An MDM needs to lock devices to the dedicated purpose without hindering the user experience, and it needs to provide real-time insights into security risks.
+An MDM’s (Mobile Device Management) security is defined by how well it configures, deploys, and manages devices for different use cases.
+An MDM solution needs to lock devices to the dedicated purpose without hindering the user experience, and it needs to provide real-time insights into security risks.

 6 Signs Your MDM Security is a Risk

-The following 6 questions are a litmus test to determine whether your MDM security is risky.
+The following 6 questions are a litmus test to determine whether your MDM security is risky and vulnerable to cyberattacks.

 Sign 1: Unauthorized Use

-Are your employees or customers able to use your kiosks, tablets, smartphones or other devices to access unauthorized websites, apps, or device settings?
+Are your employees or customers able to use your kiosks, tablets, smartphones, VPN, or other devices to access unauthorized websites, apps, or device settings?

 Sign 2: Downtime